Mortgage Q&A: “Do mortgage payments decrease?”

 Well, the damage may not be as bad as it originally appeared because many of the mortgage indexes tied to these loans are now rock-bottom.

 As a result, some homeowners who stayed in these seemingly “exploding ARMs” may actually see their mortgage payments fall.
+And the savings could be significant.

 When You Pay Down Your Mortgage